sstrialpfp/arc720-11aug/designCenter.md

 # MuleSoft Design Center
 # What is / Description
-Design Center is a web-based development environment for designing, building, and testing APIs and integration flows.
+Design Center is a web-based environment for designing and documenting APIs.
+It includes tools like API Designer for creating API specifications (RAML or OAS) and publishing them to Anypoint Exchange.

 # Why / Use-case

-Create API specifications (RAML/OAS)
+Create and edit API specifications using a visual or text editor

-Design flows and perform data transformations (DataWeave)
+Use mocking service to quickly prototype and test APIs

-Enable team collaboration and version control
+Share API designs with the team via Anypoint Exchange for collaboration

-Quickly prototype and test integrations
+Manage versions of API specifications and fragments